 - Done hilariously on Camp Lazlo.
 One season ended with Jane, the love of Lumpus' life, getting engaged to the next guy who walked up: some old man.
 A season later, they almost got married—-but in the middle of the wedding, his other three wives complained.
 His excuse?
 Senility.

 - This may come up with one's religious practices.
-For example, a Catholic may get legally divorced, but may discover years later that they need to qualify for an annulment to remarry in the Church.
+For example, a Catholic may get legally divorced but may discover years later that they need to qualify for an annulment to remarry in the Church.
+(This is not so much a "church divorce" as a Retcon, essentially stating that the marriage failed to meet the requirements of the Church, and therefore wasn't valid and therefore never happened.)
 Traditional Jews have similar practices; there is even a specific term, agunah, for a woman whose husband has not yet divorced her, however long they have been apart.

 - May be a borderline case, but in his Psychopathology of Everyday Life, Sigmund Freud related an anecdote of a recently-married woman who was walking around Vienna with a friend of hers, and pointed to a man across the street, saying, "Look, there's Mr. X!"
 Mr. X, of course, was her new husband.
 The husband and wife had a good laugh over that story later, but Freud felt a chill when he first heard it.
 As he predicted, their marriage ended badly.